alex-kay/kubernetes-homework/README.md

 ## Homework task completion steps

 * Took a simple deployment yaml from k8s official tutorial, to use as a template for our app deployment
+* I made an own docker container which contains `Flask` app that uses `fortune-mod`
+* Wrote a deployment with a simple service